antistereotip/ghost/ZERO-DETACHMENT/README.md

 *Only 4 nibbles can be core of Zero Team.*
 - 0000 is comand line interface (master nibble) - Priority - 0
-- 1111 is second line interface (slave nibble) - Priority - 1
+- 1111 is second line interface (sec line nibble) - Priority - 1
 - 1001 is shell interface (shell nibble) - Priority - 2
 - 0110 is also shell interface (shell nibble) - Priority - 2